 Diversity of platforms

-No country has such number of social networks and video streaming applications as China.
-Each niche has its own.
+No country has such a large number of specific video streaming platforms as China.
 For example, Douyin is suitable for targeting young people from large cities.
-Kuaishou - for residents of less developed regions of the country.
-Douyu is for gamers.
+Kuaishou – for residents of less developed regions of the country.
+Douyu is for gamers, etc.

 High level of interactivity

 Streams in China are always a game.
-Subscribers can interact with bloggers: send them messages and donations, get answers to their questions.
+Subscribers obtaining a commenting feature can interact with bloggers and get answers to their questions.
 Streamers often use coupons and other monetary incentives to increase engagement.
 It seems that the future has already arrived, and we are witnessing a completely new quality of interaction in the entertainment industry.

 Merger with e-commerce

-Live streaming in China has become not just another way of entertainment, but a unique phenomenon around which a business has emerged.
-Foreign brands should definitely grab a piece of this pie.
-In addition to purchasing advertising traffic, searching bloggers for collaboration and launching live streams for successful promotion among local consumers.
+All in all, Chinese live streaming platforms have become not just another way of entertainment, but a unique phenomenon around which a business has emerged.
+Foreign brands should definitely consider video hosting in China and short video apps as a way of successful promotion among local consumers.